allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 ---
 layout: post
-title: "What I Learned This Year"
+title: "What I Learned This Year - 2021"
 ---

 # Introduction